-I was 14 and bored in biology class.
-I started making lists of the names of my children.
+I was 14.
+Bored in biology class, I started making lists of the names of my children.
 Just like the book I’d been reading, Flowers in the Attic, I would have a girl, and then a boy, and then a set of fraternal twins.
 Their names would be Catherine, Christopher, Cassandra, Charles…

 I was about nineteen or twenty, a tempestuous college student prone to equal bouts of depression and frenetic joy.
 I found myself walking up a familiar flight of stairs at school one day.
-At the top of the landing was an enormous painted portrait of an old man with white hair.
-I had come to stare at it almost every day as I either trudged or bounded up the stairs, depending on my mood.
+At the top of the landing was an enormous painted portrait of an old man in a grey suit with white hair.
+I’d come to stare at it almost every day as I trudged or bounded up the stairs, depending on my mood.

 [Kids, you need to understand that this was before the age of smartphones, so people would look at things around them as they walked.]

 I always assumed the painting was of a long-passed professor or college administrator.
 To this day I have no idea who he really was.
-He just sat there with his smirk, a careless arm propped on a table, and acted as hall monitor, day in and day out.
+He just sat there with his smirk, a careless arm propped on a table, acting as hall monitor, day in and day out.

-She would pay me to come and take care of her little guy a few days of week so she could concentrate on work.
-He and I would hang out at the house, but because this mama was a big believer in natural vitamin D, we would also get out with his stroller and walk all over town for a few hours a day.
+She would pay me to come and take care of her little guy a few days of the week so she could concentrate on work.
+He and I would sometimes just hang out at the house, but because this mama was a big believer in natural vitamin D, we would also get out with his stroller and walk all over town for a few hours.

 As we strolled along, I would fancy that this was my baby, sometimes even let people in shops and restaurants assume that was the case.
-I was living in a university town, and we would also walk across campus, and I would peer through the windows of academic buildings as we strode.
-Sometimes I imagined I was a student or staff or even faculty member there.
+I was living in a university town.
+We would walk across campus, as I peered through the windows of academic buildings.
+Sometimes I imagined I was a grad student or staff or even faculty member there.
 I spent a lot of time during those days, trapped in a liminal space filled with fantasy and disconnection, feeling like I didn’t belong anywhere.
 I appeared to be a mother, a student, or a professional, but I was none of those things.
 I was simply lost.

 A stepmother?
 I remember the first time she said it.
 I just sat there and looked at her silently.
 Where was this coming from?
 I was 29, had never had a real romantic relationship, yet she’d already given up on my fertility.

-Her list morphed over time as she lived past her 90th birthday.
+Her list morphed over time as she lived past ninety.
 She said she wanted to see her second great grandchild born.
 Eventually, she just wanted to see me finish grad school.

 Toward the end of her life, she didn’t have a list anymore.
 She was just really ready to be done with life and all its to-do lists.
 If you could have seen her in those final years, you would understand.

 I was about 30.
 I had been struggling through my first couple years of grad school.
 My program was calling on the deepest parts of me.
 Not just academically, but in a deeply personal way.
-It kept asking me to figure out who I was and who I wanted to be in the world.
-To stand up for myself in the face of power, labyrinthine administrative structures, even people I perceived as bullies.
+It kept asking me to figure out who I was, who I wanted to be in the world.
+To stand up for myself in the face of power and labyrinthine administrative structures, even grown-up bullies.
 The stress brought on a whole bevy of physical symptoms, including vertigo, blurry vision, and migraines.

-Somewhere in that time, I went to Alternate ROOTS’ annual gathering for the first time.
-ROOTS is an organization I would eventually work for and devote six years of my life to.
+Somewhere in there, I went to Alternate ROOTS’ annual gathering for the first time.
+(ROOTS is an organization I would eventually work for and devote six years of my life to.)
 It was mid-afternoon, and we were soaked through with rain in that way that happens in the mountains in summertime.
-The barometric pressure had brought on yet another migraine for me, but after medication, I was starting to climb out of the dark place with a racing heart and shaky hands.
-Our business meeting was put on pause by an art moment–the best possible thing about ROOTS–a performance led by the luminous Laverne Zabielski, a fabric artist from Kentucky.
-First a young black woman, then an older white woman, then a middle aged woman in a wheelchair, then another young woman, all paraded through the audience as Laverne read a poem she’d written about womanhood.
-In the poem, she listed and celebrated parts of a woman’s life.
+The barometric pressure had brought on yet another migraine.
+After medication, I was starting to climb out of the dark place with a racing heart and shaky hands.
+Our business meeting was paused by an art moment–perhaps the best possible thing about ROOTS–a performance led by the luminous Laverne Zabielski, a fabric artist from Kentucky.
+A young Black woman, then an older white woman, then a middle aged woman in a wheelchair, then another young woman, all paraded through the audience as Laverne read a poem she’d written about womanhood.
+In the poem, she listed and celebrated various parts of a woman’s life.
 At some point, she described how we define ourselves in relationship to being or not being a mother.
-As she read words that went something like, “and all the children you did not have but wished you did,” I burst out crying and ran out of the room.
+She read words that went something like, “and all the children you did not have but wished you did,” I burst out crying and ran from the room.

-I’d like to blame the migraine medication or the stress I felt I was under all the time during those years.
+I’d like to blame the migraine medication, or the inordinate stress I was under all the time during those years.
 Somehow, though, that line just zinged me.
 It opened up a new passageway in my mind.
 Maybe I would not have children.
 Maybe I would never get to meet you.
 Maybe I didn’t even realize I was sad about that.
 I was 30.
 I had never even had sex.

 One night we got into a conversation about whether I wanted to have a baby.
-Thoughts I didn’t even realize I’d had started to tumble out of my mouth like when you open the dryer still in motion and all the clothes spill on the floor.
+Thoughts I didn’t even realize were in me started to tumble out of my mouth like when you open the dryer still in motion and all the clothes spill on the floor.

 “I feel like I’ve already missed my window,” I said.
 My beau looked at me, shocked, and asked how I could think that when I was only 34.
-I mapped out this timeline that involved society’s prescribed formulas for how long it takes to meet someone, date, decide to marry, and then have children.
-Perhaps it would be best if I didn’t hand down some of the genes for physical and mental illness I carried anyway.
-As I sat there saying all of those ridiculous things, I felt like I was making my own prediction, or just solidifying the one my grandmother had made.
+I mapped out a timeline that involved society’s prescribed formulas for how long it takes to meet someone, date, decide to marry, and then have children.
+I also wondered aloud if perhaps it would be best if I didn’t hand down some of the genes for physical and mental illness I carry.
+As I sat there saying all of those ridiculous things, I felt like I was making my own prediction, or maybe just solidifying the one my grandmother had made.
 I too had already given up on my fertility.
 Perhaps, I would be a stepmom.
 Perhaps it was because I didn’t feel worthy to have children of my own.
 I didn’t feel worthy to call myself your Mom.

-I was about to turn 39, and in yet another relationship with a divorced dad.
+I was about to turn 39, in yet another relationship with a divorced dad.
 This one was different.
 It felt like this one could have been my lifelong dance partner.
-Long before we met, he had a vasectomy, which meant at least I knew where we stood with that idea.
+Long before we met, he had a vasectomy, which meant at least I knew where we stood with the idea of having children together.

-We spiritually pushed and pulled against each other month after month, trying to decide if we fit.
+We spiritually pushed and pulled against each other, month after month, trying to decide if we fit.
 One day, we stood in a doorway.
 A literal doorway, between his closet and bedroom.
 I mentioned my approaching birthday.
-I said to him, “I know that whether we have children together is not a possibility, but if you don’t want me, you should let me go sooner rather than later.
+I said to him, “I know that whether we wouldn’t have children together, but if you don’t want me, you should let me go sooner rather than later.
 If I wind up with someone else who wants children, I only have a couple of years left to do that.”

 He looked down.

 He couldn’t decide that for me.
-Even though our relationship ended just a few months later, we spent three more years dancing in and out of each other’s lives.
+Our relationship ended just a few months later; we spent three more years dancing in and out of each other’s lives.

 Today is Mother’s Day, and I’m 43 now.
 One of my dearest friends is pregnant as I write to you.
-I look forward to walks with my friend, as I sneak sideways peeks at how her body is changing each week.
+Every week, I look forward to walks with her.
+I sneak sideways peeks at how her body is changing each week.
 I wonder what it’ll be like to be around to help with this little one after it comes into the world.